Give us a call M-F (6am-10pm CT), Sat-Sun (8am-7pm CT)

 Although you might have a small shop without that kind of national impact, you can certainly still make an impression on your customers simply by what you put on a label.
 Give them more to learn about you and a reason to share it with their friends, and they will be coming back for more.

 If a label design seems overwhelming, start simple.
-Use one of PrintPlace.com’s templates for exact dimensions.
+Use one of PrintPlace.com’s label templates for exact dimensions.
 (They are free and available in several formats.)
 Then add your logo and contact info.
 When you are ready to expand on that, try one of the ideas above.
-You and your customers will be excited about the new look.
+You and your customers will be excited about the new look of your printed labels.